prateeksha9/prateeksha9/README.md

 </div>

 ## About Me
-I build systems that operate close to the hardware—optimized, predictable, and designed for real-world constraints.
+I’m a graduate student in **Embedded and Cyber-Physical Systems at UC Irvine**, where I focus on building systems that run close to the hardware and operate reliably under real-world constraints.
+My background in Electrical Engineering has shaped the way I think about systems—grounded in low-level behavior, performance, and the physics of how things actually work.

-My work spans embedded Linux, on-device AI, full-stack development, and automation pipelines.
+I enjoy working across the full engineering stack.
+Some days that means writing firmware or optimizing computer vision models for an embedded NPU; other days it means designing backend services, automating infrastructure, or creating clean and intuitive interfaces.
+What motivates me is the ability to take an idea from concept to a thoughtfully engineered, end-to-end solution.

-I care about clean architecture, performance, and designing systems that feel thoughtfully engineered end-to-end.
+I care deeply about clarity in design, predictable performance, and building systems that feel intentional rather than stitched together.
+If something can be made more elegant, faster, or more reliable, I’ll almost always take the time to make it so.

 ---